cvhciKIT/sloth/doc/first_steps.rst

 ==============================

 We already briefly touch the subject of configuration.
-Sloth can be easily tailored to once labeling needs by using different label types, adding own visualization items and container formats.
+Sloth can be easily tailored to ones labeling needs by using different label types, adding own visualization items and container formats.
 All of this can be specified in the configuration file.
 The configuration file is a python module where the module-level variables represent the settings.
 The most important variable is